mneuroth/PicoHomeComputer-ulisp/README.md

-# ulisp-pic32-chipKIT
+# PicoHomeComputer-ulisp
-A version of the Lisp programming language for boards based on the PIC32 processor using [chipKIT](http://chipkit.net/):
+A version of the Lisp programming language for the [PicoHomeComputer](https://github.com/mneuroth/PicoHomeComputer) based [uLisp](http://www.ulisp.com/) and the [chipKIT](http://chipkit.net/) port of uLisp [ulisp-pic32-chipKIT](https://github.com/mneuroth/ulisp-pic32-chipKIT)

-* PicoHomeComputer
-* chipKIT uC32
-* many more boards can be found [here](https://chipkit.net/wiki/index.php?title=Boards)

-For more information see: http://www.ulisp.com/